Sanaebadi97/Practical_Unit_Testing/README.md

 http://practicalunittesting.
 Practical Unit Testing with JUnit
-Nowadays developers are ectetout tests. leoualityit tests caurn out to be a real chall This book explns in detail  tt teJavaU  TeMk
+Nowadays developers are ectetout tests. leoualityit tests caurn out to be a real chall This book explns in detail  tt teJavaU  Te

 Te
 It presents a ranf techniques necry to write higuality unit tests – e.g. m parametrized tests and matchers.
 It also discusses trade-offs related to the chois we have to ke when dealing with some real-life code issue